-Voyage to the headwaters of the mighty Amazon in the heart of Peru’s rain forest aboard the elegant riverboat Delfin II.
-Slip through an intricate network of jungle waterways in a skiff, spotting hundreds of bird species as well as caimans, tamarins, and sloths.
-Skim past massive lily pads, peer up at towering ceiba trees, go fishing for piranhas, and witness glorious sunsets on the still waters of the Amazon River basin.
+Voyage to the headwaters of the mighty Amazon in the heart of Peru’s northern rain forest aboard the elegant riverboat Delfin II.
+Slip through an intricate network of jungle waterways in a skiff in search of a variety of birds, as well as caimans, tamarins, and sloths.
+Skim past massive lily pads, peer up at towering ceiba trees, and witness glorious sunsets on the still waters of the Amazon basin.

 Delfin II (B,L,D)

-Set out into this remarkable wilderness on daily excursions by skiff; kayak; and when the water level permits, hikes on terra firma.
-Skim past giant lily pads afloat on black-water lakes, and venture deep into the rain forest on narrow tributaries.
-Spot sloths and monkeys, including variably colored saddleback tamarins, noisy howlers, and shaggy-tailed monk saki monkeys.
-Watch for an outstanding variety of birds, from tanagers and hummingbirds to parrots and endangered scarlet macaws.
-In the river, look for massive paiche fish, the Amazon’s largest; rare pink dolphins; and the infamous piranhas, an important food source for the local people.
+Explore this remarkable wilderness on daily excursions by skiff, kayak, and—when the water level permits—hikes on dry land.
+Skim past giant lily pads afloat on black-water lakes, and venture into the rain forest on narrow tributaries.
+Spot sloths and monkeys, including colored saddleback tamarins, noisy howlers, and shaggy-tailed monk saki monkeys.
+Watch for an astounding variety of birds, from tanagers and hummingbirds to parrots and endangered scarlet macaws.
+Look for signs of the massive paiche fish, the Amazon’s largest; rare pink dolphins; and indigenous piranhas.

-Disembark in Nauta after lunch and return to Iquitos overland by bus, then take a late afternoon flight to Lima.
+Nauta and return to Iquitos for the flight to Lima.